 Someone else’s beliefs mean nothing until you interpret them.
 If someone doubts you can succeed, you have two choices:

-- The weaker choice is to think, “He is right.
-I can’t do this.
+- The weaker choice is to think, “Maybe he is right.
 I should stop thinking so big.”

 - The stronger choice is to think, “You know what?
 This person has no idea what I’m capable of.
 I will do this.
 I’m going to put in the work and prove him wrong.”

 Think back to the most significant achievements of your life so far.
-Were there people who doubted you along the way?
+Were there doubters along the way?
 I bet there were.
 Doubters can be a blessing though.
 Our greatest achievements usually occur because people are doubting us, not in spite of people doubting us.
 Doubters can provide additional motivation and unleash your competitive juices.
 When someone doubts you can succeed, he has actually done you a favor.
 Go prove him wrong…